LeidyDoradoM/PewlettHackard_Challenge/README.md

 # Pewlett Hackard Employee Database

-Pewlett Hackard is a large company with thousands of employees that is in the middle of a rapid rate wave of retirements.
+Pewlett Hackard is a large company with thousands of employees that is in the middle of a rapid wave of retirements.
 To prepare for the future, the company begin a data researching for answering two main questions:

  1. Who is going to retire
  2. How many positions will need to be filled.